benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 We'll interpret the three columns `mouse.time`, `mouse.x`, and `mouse.y` as a continuous signal buffer named `mouse_position`.

+Note, each cell in these CSV columns contains a *list* of sample data, not just a scalar.
+The `unpack_lists` option tells Pyramid to unpack lists and take all the elements as separate data points.

 ```
         mouse_position:
           column_selector: [mouse.time, mouse.x, mouse.y]